- Types of Rental Income

 - Service charges (water/refuse etc.)

-- Rents outside State - Rental income arising outside State is assessed under Schedule D Case III.
+- Rents outside the State - Rental income arising outside the State is chargeable to tax under Schedule D Case III.

-- Pre-trading Expenditure - No relief is due for pre-trading expenditure except for auctioneers letting fees, advertising fees and legal expenses incurred on first lettings.
+- Pre-letting Expenditure - No relief is due for pre-letting expenditure except for auctioneers letting fees, advertising fees and legal expenses incurred on first lettings.

 - Rent paid to non-resident landlord - If the rent is paid to an agent acting on behalf of a landlord, the agent is assessed on the rent.
 If, however, the rent is paid directly to a landlord abroad or into an account on their behalf, the tenant must deduct tax at the standard rate from the payments and remit that tax to Revenue.

 - CGT - If let property is sold a liability to Capital Gains Tax (CGT) may arise.